 5. Listing in AWS Partner Solutions Finder for customer discovery

 Solutions Finder is a storefront, and like any storefront, presentation matters.
-We tune keywords to match how buyers search, publish customer-ready collateral that answers risk questions early, and keep the page fresh with current case studies and validation badges.
-But the real unlock is routing: we align our territory coverage with AWS account teams so inbound leads get context, not cold outreach.
-When a customer finds us through Solutions Finder, they should feel continuity across the first demo, the statement of work, and the runbook.
+We tune keywords to match buyer search behavior and publish collateral that answers risk questions early.
+We also keep the page fresh with current case studies and validation badges.
+However, the real unlock is routing.
+So we align territory coverage with AWS account teams, giving inbound leads context instead of cold outreach.
+When customers find us through Solutions Finder, they should feel continuity across demos, statements of work, and runbooks.

 6. APN Marketing Central for co marketing assets and expert support